 Financing Contingency – Allows buyers to void the contract if they are rejected for their loan.

-ADDITIONAL CONTINGENCIES, CLAUSES OR AMENDMENTS
+ADDITIONAL CONTINGENCIES, CLAUSES, OR AMENDMENTS

-The items below are a part of most contracts, but are not as common as the contingencies discussed above.
+The items below are a part of most contracts but are not as common as the contingencies discussed above.
 You should discuss with your real estate agent if these contingencies make sense for your situation and your real estate contract.

 Purchaser’s Home Sale Contingency

 This contingency is used when a buyer has to sell their home in order to qualify for the purchase of the next home.
 With the home sale contingency, the buyers would have a certain number of days to put their home on the market (if it is not on already) and get a contract on their home with the home inspection contingency removed.
 They would also need to indicate how many days they will have to put their home on the market and at what price they will list it.
 Most sellers want to see the house listed for sale within a week or so.
-However, this contingency can be difficult to negotiate and is more likely to work with a home that has been on the market for a little while or for homes in higher price points.
+However, this contingency can be difficult to negotiate and is more likely to work with a home that has been on the market for a little while or for homes at higher price points.
 This contingency is almost never successful in multiple offers.
 If the buyer’s house does not sell, then the buyer and seller can agree to extend the timeline, or the contract will become void.

 Contract Contingent on Successful Settlement of Purchaser’s Home